edubart/nelua-lang/docs/pages/tutorial.md

 ---
-layout: default
+layout: docs
 title: Tutorial
 permalink: /tutorial/
+categories: docs toc
 toc: true
-categories: sidenav
 order: 3
 ---

 {% raw %}

-# Tutorial

 This is a basic tutorial for the Nelua Programming Language, if you don't have installed Nelua yet, please see the [installing tutorial](/installing) first.